Renting a Room in a Home – Things to Think About

 - Bad habits.
 Checking things upfront that you might have a significant problem with, like smoking, will be vital.
 Whether it is cigarettes or marijuana, if either makes you uncomfortable, you’ll really regret leasing a room to someone who does.
 When you rent a room doing your due diligence is vital.

-3. You Must Adhere to Local Laws and The Rules of Your HOA.
+3. You Must Adhere to Local Laws.

 Your city or municipality laws will specify what you can and cannot do as a landlord.
 You may be able to rent out a room – but only if you provide the tenant with running water and plumbing.